 Lastly, you need to mention the complete information about your legal guardian, if you have any.
-It must be the last section in your resume.
+It must be the last section of your resume.

 The essential thing to remember during filling up information is that you should write in a polite language.